Geode CLI

 scoop install geode-sdk-cli

-In the future you can easily update the cli by doing:
+Later on, you can easily update the Geode CLI by doing:

 scoop update geode-sdk-cli